Small park in Middlesex County with a few short, easy trails near Ireland Brook.

 0.7 – Turn LEFT.

-1.3 – Cross Fresh Ponds Road – turn left, walk over the bridge, then right back on to the trail.
+1.3 – At Fresh Ponds Road, turn left and cross the road, walk over the bridge, then turn right to get back on to the trail.

 Walk along the edge of a farm field.

-2.0 – Turn LEFT to now follow RED (Pseudacris Way), a very short trail that passes a small pond of water.
+2.0 – Turn LEFT to now follow RED (Pseudacris Way).

-Retrace YELLOW all the way to the intersection for the shorter loop.
+Turn RIGHT to retrace YELLOW back along the field and all the way to the intersection for the shorter loop.

 3.7 – At the loop intersection, turn LEFT to take a different way back.
 (No biggie if you miss this, you’ll retrace your whole route back.)

 Pass the inner loop of YELLOW on the right.

 Pass through a short area that is mowed through a field.